maasuofficial/maasu-website/README.md

 ```
 src/
   api/                - Any and all api calls.
   components/         - All functional, or pure, components concerned with UI.
+Generally,
+                        these components should be small modular units.
   constants/          - All constants, strings, and other hard values.
   containers/         - Components dealing with data or store.
 This folder also contains
                         components which represent entire pages.
+Simply put, a container
+                        "contains" other components.
   css/                - Any and all styling.
   routes/             - Manages all routes.
   utils/              - Any and all utility functions.